 Open 1PM to 5PM Wednesday – Friday Tee-times available after 5PM by request.

 CITY OF KINGMAN SWIMMING POOL

 Public pool located in Riverside park.
-The pool is open from June to August.
+The pool is opening May 31st, 2021.

 212 S Main